michael-lynch/maps/README.md

 </ol>

-<p><em>Note that the array must be made up of objects that are in [the format Google expects](https://developers.google.com/maps/tutorials/customizing/styling-the-base-map).
-Here is a single style object with every possible styler set.</em></p>
+*Note that the `styles` array must be made up of objects that are in [the format Google expects](https://developers.google.com/maps/tutorials/customizing/styling-the-base-map).
+Here is a single style object with every possible styler set.*

 ```js
 var styles = [